PolyCSS

 How It Works

-polycss loads OBJ, glTF, and GLB mesh files.
-Each triangle becomes one <img> element positioned with transform: matrix3d(...).
-UV-textured triangles are rasterized once via an offscreen canvas; the blob URL is the image source.
+PolyCSS loads OBJ, glTF, GLB, and VOX mesh files.
+Each polygon becomes a DOM element positioned with transform: matrix3d(...).
+UV-textured triangles are packed into generated atlas sprites with CSS background positioning.
 The browser's compositor handles the 3D layering.

 View Usage Guidelines »